 When someone is giving you mixed signals, it’s generally because they want to buy as much time as they can where they can reap all the BENEFITS of having a mutual relationship and a monogamous, serious partner, without having to do much on their end.
 This propels their wishy-washy agenda (that’s always in “self-serving” mode).

-Bottom line – Mixed signals are utilized to propel the agenda of buying time to reap benefits that should be EARNED.
-Not given out because future faking words are spoken that never match action.
+Bottom line: Mixed signals are utilized to propel the agenda of buying time to reap benefits that should be EARNED – not given out because future faking words are spoken (that always end up contradicting actions).

 Why do we stick around?